Flash-X/Flash-X-docs/docs/source/IO.rst

    |
    | Implementation Path & Description

-   Implementation path & Description &Hierarchical Data Format (HDF) 5 output.
-A single HDF5 file is created, with each processor writing its data to the same file simultaneously.
-This particular implementation only works with the grid package.
+   | Implementation path & Description ``IO/IOMain/HDF5/parallel/PM``
      &Hierarchical Data Format (HDF) 5 output.
 A single HDF5 file is created, with each processor writing its data to the same file simultaneously.
-This particular implementation only works with the grid package.
+This particular implementation only works with the ``PARAMESH`` grid package.

-   &Hierarchical Data Format (HDF) 5 output.
+   | ``IO/IOMain/HDF5/parallel/AM`` &Hierarchical Data Format (HDF) 5
+     output.
 A single HDF5 file is created, with each processor writing its data to the same file simultaneously.
+This particular implementation only works with the ``|amrex|``\ grid package.
+   | ``IO/IOMain/hdf5/parallel/UG`` &Hierarchical Data Format (HDF) 5
+     output.
+A single HDF5 file is created, with each processor writing its data to the same file simultaneously.
 This implementation only works with the Uniform Grid.

-   &Hierarchical Data Format (HDF) 5 output.
+   | ``IO/IOMain/hdf5/parallel/NoFbs`` &Hierarchical Data Format (HDF) 5
+     output.
 A single HDF5 file is created, with each processor writing its data to the same file simultaneously.
 All data is written out as one block.
 This implementation only works with the Uniform Grid.

-   & Hierarchical Data Format (HDF) 5 output.
+   | ``IO/IOMain/hdf5/serial/PM`` & Hierarchical Data Format (HDF) 5
+     output.
 Each processor passes its data to processor 0 through explicit MPI sends and receives.
 Processor 0 does all of the writing.
 The resulting file format is identical to the parallel version; the only difference is how the data is moved during the writing.
-This implementation only works with the grid package.
+This implementation only works with the ``PARAMESH`` grid package.

-   & Hierarchical Data Format (HDF) 5 output.
+   | ``IO/IOMain/hdf5/serial/AM`` & Hierarchical Data Format (HDF) 5
+     output.
 Each processor passes its data to processor 0 through explicit MPI sends and receives.
 Processor 0 does all of the writing.
 The resulting file format is identical to the parallel version; the only difference is how the data is moved during the writing.
-This implementation only works with the grid package.
+This implementation only works with the ``|amrex|``\ grid package.

-   | & Hierarchical Data Format (HDF) 5 output.
-Each processor passes
+   | ``IO/IOMain/hdf5/serial/UG`` & Hierarchical Data Format (HDF) 5
-     its data to processor 0 through explicit MPI sends and receives.
+     output.
+Each processor passes its data to processor 0 through explicit MPI sends and receives.
 Processor 0 does all of the writing.
 The resulting file format is identical to the parallel version; the only difference is how the data is moved during the writing.
 This particular implementation only works with the Uniform Grid.

-also comes with some predefined setup which make choosing the correct IO significantly easier; see for more details about shortcuts.
-In HDF5 serial IO is included by default.
-Since is the default grid, the included IO implementations will be compatible with .
+|flashx| also comes with some predefined setup **shortcuts** which make
+choosing the correct IO significantly easier; see for more details about shortcuts.
+In |flashx| HDF5 serial IO is included by default.
+Since ``PARAMESH`` 4.0 is the default grid, the included IO implementations will be compatible with ``PARAMESH`` 4.0.
 For clarity, a number or examples are shown below.

-An example of a basic setup with HDF5 serial IO and the grid, (both defaults) is:
+An example of a basic setup with HDF5 serial IO and the ``PARAMESH`` grid, (both defaults) is:

 .. container:: codeseg

    ./setup Sod -2d -auto

-To include a parallel implementation of HDF5 for a grid the syntax is:
+To include a parallel implementation of HDF5 for a ``PARAMESH`` grid the ``setup`` syntax is:

 .. container:: codeseg

    ./setup Sod -2d -auto -unit=IO/IOMain/hdf5/parallel/PM

-using the already defined shortcuts the line can be shortened to
+using the already defined shortcuts the ``setup`` line can be shortened to

 .. container:: codeseg

    ./setup Sod -2d -auto +parallelio

-To set up a problem with the Uniform Grid and HDF5 serial IO, the line
+To set up a problem with the Uniform Grid and HDF5 serial IO, the ``setup`` line is:
-is:

 .. container:: codeseg

    ./setup Sod -2d -auto -unit=Grid/GridMain/UG
    -unit=IO/IOMain/hdf5/serial/UG

-using the already defined shortcuts the line can be shortened to
+using the already defined shortcuts the ``setup`` line can be shortened to

 .. container:: codeseg

    ./setup Sod -2d -auto +ug

-To set up a problem with the Uniform Grid and HDF5 parallel IO, the complete line is:
+To set up a problem with the Uniform Grid and HDF5 parallel IO, the complete ``setup`` line is:

 .. container:: codeseg

    ./setup Sod -2d -auto -unit=Grid/GridMain/UG
    -unit=IO/IOMain/hdf5/parallel/UG

-using the already defined shortcuts the line can be shortened to
+using the already defined shortcuts the ``setup`` line can be shortened to

 .. container:: codeseg

    ./setup Sod -2d -auto +ug +parallelio

-If you do *not* want to use IO, you need to *explicitly* specify on the line that it should not be included, as in this example:
+If you do *not* want to use IO, you need to *explicitly* specify on the ``setup`` line that it should not be included, as in this example:

 .. container:: codeseg